Alfresco/alfresco-ng2-components/docs/task-details.component.md

 ---
 Added: v2.0.0
 Status: Active
+Last reviewed: 2018-03-13
 ---

 # Task Details component

-Shows the details of the task id passed in input
+Shows the details of the task ID passed in as input.

 ## Basic Usage